Maria Theresia Isabella Erzherzogin von Österreich1

 Last Edited=6 Mar 2005

-Sophie Prinzessin von Hohenberg was born on 24 July 1901 at Konopischt, Bohemia.2 She was the daughter of Franz Ferdinand Erzherzog von Österreich and Sophie Maria Josephine Albina Gräfin Chotek von Chotkowa und Wognin.1 She married Friedrich Graf von Nostitz-Rieneck, son of Erwein Felix Graf von Nostitz-Rieneck and Amalia Gräfin Podstatzky-Lichenstein, on 8 September 1920 at Tetschen an der Elbe.2 She died in October 1990 at age 89.
+Sophie Prinzessin von Hohenberg was born on 24 July 1901 at Konopischt, BohemiaG.2 She was the daughter of Franz Ferdinand Erzherzog von Österreich and Sophie Maria Josephine Albina Gräfin Chotek von Chotkowa und Wognin.1 She married Friedrich Graf von Nostitz-Rieneck, son of Erwein Felix Graf von Nostitz-Rieneck and Amalia Gräfin Podstatzky-Lichenstein, on 8 September 1920 at Tetschen an der ElbeG.2 She died in October 1990 at age 89.

-Sophie Prinzessin von Hohenberg was baptised with the name of Sophie Marie Franziska Antonia Ignatia Alberta.2 She gained the title of Prinzessin von Hohenberg.2 Her married name became von Nostitz-Rieneck.
+She was given the name of Sophie Marie Franziska Antonia Ignatia Alberta at birth.2 She gained the title of Prinzessin von Hohenberg.2 Her married name became von Nostitz-Rieneck.

 Children of Sophie Prinzessin von Hohenberg and Friedrich Graf von Nostitz-Rieneck